Hi prof! 👋

 - Tags in social media posts (x5)

-(*) Collaborating universities’ logos will be ordered by number of participating students.
+(*) Partner universities’ logos will be ordered by number of participating students.